Balance Disorders

 - electronystagmogram (ENG) to assess balance using electrodes placed around the eyes while a computer monitors involuntary eye movements

-- videonystagmography (VNG), in which the child focuses on the visual target while wearing special video recording goggles
+- videonystagmography (VNG), in which the child wears special video recording goggles to measure eye movement while they focus on various targets

 - posturography, which measures the ability to balance while standing on a stable or unstable platform

-- balance questionnaires for kids who are old enough to describe their level of dizziness throughout the day while doing different things
+- balance questionnaires for kids who can describe their level of dizziness throughout the day while doing different things

 How Are Balance Disorders Treated?

 Some types of balance disorders get better on their own.
 For others, symptoms may come and go or continue for weeks, months, or longer.
 Depending on the cause, medicine or surgery may help some children.
-Physical therapy and balance training can help kids manage their symptoms.
+Physical therapy and balance training may also help kids manage their symptoms.

 Balance training (also called vestibular rehabilitation or therapy) with a physical therapist or vestibular therapist may include exercises that help strengthen legs and core muscles, and improve balance and coordination.